 We were in Nako beginning June but I think you can travel there in May too, it depends on the roads and if they are clear and open.

-I was told that the last visitors come by end of august.
-You need to consider that one road way, the kunzum pass glacier from Nako to Manali, closes in mid August, so there is only a limited time in the year where you can travel the whole round from Sarahan, Kalpa, Nako, further to Tabo, Dhankar, Kaza Kunzum and back to Manali.
+I was told that the last visitors come by end of August.
+You need to consider that one roadway, the kunzum pass glacier from Nako to Manali, closes in mid-August, so there is only a limited time in the year where you can travel the whole round from Sarahan, Kalpa, Nako, further to Tabo, Dhankar, Kaza Kunzum and back to Manali.

 My point is, if you have traveled so far to see these parts, then you might want to experience the change between Kinnaur, Spiti and Lahaul valley and the breathtaking landscapes.

-So best is to come when the Kunzum is about to open and in 2017 when we visited Kinnaur and Spiti, it was end of May/beginning June.
+So best is to come when the Kunzum is about to open and in 2017 when we visited Kinnaur and Spiti, it was the end of May/beginning June.

 Here is something which nobody will tell you!
-The room rates are lower when the Kunzum is not opened yet and there are less people around because the pass is still closed and most tourists don’t see the point of taking the Kinnaur road.
+The room rates are lower when the Kunzum is not opened yet and there are fewer people around because the pass is still closed and most tourists don’t see the point of taking the Kinnaur road.

 But then you want to pass the glacier pass too at some point so to go back to Manali!

 So, by the time you reach Kaza, a few days later, the glacier road will be opened and you don’t have to go all the way back to Kinnaur and you can experience the Lord of the rings kind of landscape with roads turning into rivers because of the melting snows!

 That is why end May/beginning June is the best time to visit Nako!

 We stayed in the Lovon guesthouse (the location is wrong in google maps) which is right at the beginning, in the new part of the village.